woahbase/website/docs/images/alpine-registry.md

 Also,

 * Config file is at `/data/config.yml`, edit or remount this with your own.
-A default is provided in `/default`, this gets copied if none exists.
+A {{ m.ghfilelink('root/defaults/config.yml', title='sample') }} is provided in `/defaults`, this gets copied if none exists.

 * Data at `/data/storage`.